 The web is obviously filled with western perspectives not only about India but about many other countries.
 Not only is it sad for the obvious reasons, but it presents such a lopsided view of a massive country like India.
 A lot of pieces on India written by those from the West are repetitive and linear in nature.

 On the other hand, the Indian travel bloggers are writing and travelling better than ever before (at least some of them are).
 The Shooting Star by Shivya, ReDiscovery Project by Ambika and Hoshner, SandeepaChetan are very well written blogs focussed on parts of India that not even most Indians have heard of or ventured into.

-Having said that, if you prefer a western perspective, then read bloggers like Rachel from Hippe in Heels who made India home and write extensively about travelling in India.
+Having said that, if you prefer a western perspective, then read bloggers like Rachel from Hippe in Heels and Mariellen from BreatheDreamGo who made India home and write extensively about travelling in India.